 An optimal population is one where the output of goods and services per head of the population is maximised.
 An economy is underpopulated when it does not have enough labour to make the best use of its resources; and it is overpopulated when the population is too large given the resources it has.

-- congestion of urban centres: as population and incomes rise, people will move to cities and town which will become crowded.
+- Congestion of urban centres: as population and incomes rise, people will move to cities and towns which will become crowded.
 There will be need for heavy transport, communications, housing, waste management infrastructure spending.